mingfujacky/Lecture-Big-Data/ch00_course_introduction.md

 - TA: 陳宗佑 joey76171.sc13@nycu.edu.tw

 # Course Objectives
-- The course introduces students to a broad overview of big data and data science.
+- The course introduces students to a broad overview of **big data** and **data science**.
-- This course covers a briefing of various topics of big data ecosystem and big data analysis with focus on the open source and cloud-native solutions.
+- This course covers a briefing of various topics of **big data ecosystem** and **big data analysis** with focus on the open source and **cloud solutions**.

 # Instructional Arrangements
-- Explain course material and hold hands-on sessions in class (laptop is required).
+- Explain course material and hold hands-on sessions in class `laptop is required`
-- Implement examples and assignments in Python.
+- Implement examples and assignments in `Python`.
-- Deliver final project in group or individual.
+- Deliver `final project` in group or individual.
 The project topic is related to big data or data science.
+- Late submissions of homework and project will not be accepted

 # Evaluation Criteria
 - Attendance(10%): 5 roll calls